 Body count: 270, including 167 unnamed passengers killed during the plane crash in 'ABQ'.
 Excluding the plane crash, being shot is the most common way for characters to die, accounting for 56 of the 98 deliberate killings in the series.

-According to Dean Norris, while shooting the first half of season 5 he got a job offer to play one of the leading parts in a sitcom.
-Norris, knowing Breaking bad was ending and thinking more about providing for his family, suggested to Vince Gilligan the idea of killing Hank in those first eight episodes, arguing it would be shocking and unexpected.
-Gilligan refused, saying he very much needed Hank for the second half of the season.
-Hank ended up getting killed in one of the last episodes regardless.
+According to Dean Norris, while shooting the first half of season 5 he got a job offer to play a leading part in a sitcom.
+Norris, knowing the series was ending and thinking about providing for his family, suggested to Vince Gilligan the idea of killing Hank in those first eight episodes, arguing it would be shocking and unexpected.
+Gilligan refused, saying he needed Hank for the second half of the season.
+Hank ended up getting killed in one of the last episodes.

 The first episode of season 2 is called Breaking Bad: Seven Thirty-Seven (2009), which foreshadows the plane crash at the end of the season.
 When combined with the other episodes that flash forward to the plane crash, the titles read "Seven Thirty Seven- Down- Over- ABQ"